-This is where you’ll find answers to all my most frequently asked questions.
-I suggest you check here first before sending me an email.
+This is where you’ll find answers to my most frequently asked questions.
+I suggest you check for your question here first, before sending me an email.

-People ask me a lot of hi-fi-related questions.
-This is absolutely to be expected, given that I’m a specialist repairer of hi-fi equipment.
-Anyway, many of them become FAQs, with similar answers.
+People ask me a lot of hi-fi-related questions, which is to be expected for a specialist in hi-fi equipment service, repair and restoration.
+Anyway, many of these questions become FAQs.

-I’ve compiled a list of my most frequently asked questions, along with my detailed responses, below.
-I hope this helps and don’t forget, if you still have a question, please get in touch.
+I’ve compiled a list here of the most frequently asked questions, along with my detailed responses.
+I hope this helps and don’t forget, if you have a question I’ve not answered here, please get in touch.

 Liquid Audio FAQs

 Sorry, but I can’t, for a number of reasons:

 - Upgrading electronics is actually somewhat of an art-form, relying heavily on the knowledge, skills and experience of the technician making the upgrades.
 In order to QA the work, I have to do it myself.

 - Sadly, I don’t have the time to assemble kits, or lists of parts.